artOfThePigeon/Tech-Academy-Live-Project/README.md

     grid-column-end: 7;
 }
 ```
-Meaning, within the main section of the grid, beginning on row 2, just below the body of the initial post, with the commentor's profile info beginning on column 2 (1 over from the poster's profile info), and spanning 7 columns.
-So, the first comment is on row 2, the second is on row 3, the third on 4...
-But this doesn't account for the proper placement of new comments.
+Translated, content rendered under this div is falls within the 'main' section of the grid, beginning on row 2, just below the body of the initial post, with the commentor's profile info beginning on column 2 (1 over from the poster's profile info), and spanning 7 columns...

+So, the first comment is on row 2, the second is on row 3, the third on 4... *But this doesn't account for the proper placement of new comments.*

 To acheive this, within the forum/comment_section.html (the 2nd section of the post-page code I pasted) I wrote:
 ```